nuxt/website-v2/content/en/blog/build-dev-to-clone-with-nuxt-new-fetch.md

 ### Reuse `fetch` with `this.$fetch()`

-It already should display a list of articles fetched from DEV.TO but it feels like we are not making a full use of this API.
-Let’s add lazy loading to articles list, and use the pagination parameter provided by this API.
+It already should display a list of articles fetched from DEV - but it feels like we are not making full use of this API.
+Let’s add lazy loading to the articles list, and use the pagination parameter provided by this API.
 So when we scroll to the bottom of the page a new chunk of articles will be fetched and rendered.

 To efficiently detect when to fetch the next page it’s better to use [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 For that we will use a previously installed Vue plugin called `vue-observe-visibility` which is basically a wrapper around this API and it will detect when an element is becoming visible or hidden on the page.
 This plugin provides us a possibility to use `v-observe-visibility` directive on any element, so let’s add it to last `<article-card-block>` component: